Recently, I am trying to incorporate iron-rich foods into my diet. This beef teriyaki is one of the simple beef dishes that I’ve made.

 Instructions

-- Cut the beef into strips, across the grain.
-Marinate the beef with the Marinade, for 5 minutes.
+• Cut the beef into strips against the grain.
+Marinate the beef in the marinade for 5 minutes.

-- Mix all the ingredients in the Teriyaki Sauce.
-Heat up a small sauce pan and prepare the sauce.
-As soon as the sauce starts to bubble, remove it from the heat.
+• Mix all the ingredients for the teriyaki sauce in a bowl.
+Heat a small saucepan and add the sauce.
+As soon as it starts to bubble, remove it from the heat.

-- Add some oil to your skillet and pan-fry the beef, until slightly charred.
-Transfer the beef to a serving ware, and add the Teriyaki Sauce on top.
-Garnish with sesame seeds and chopped scallions, if used.
+• Add some oil to your skillet and pan-fry the beef until it’s slightly charred.
+Transfer the beef to a serving dish and pour the teriyaki sauce on top.
+Garnish with sesame seeds and chopped scallions, if desired.
 Serve the beef teriyaki immediately with steamed white rice.

 Notes